- International students

 - Contact Us

 Please ensure that you complete the learning agreement in your application form.
-You can list more courses than you need credit for, but please make sure that you indicate how many credits you need and also which courses you have to take.
-We will then liaise with the relevant departments.
-You will not be able to attend courses for which you did not get pre-approved.
-Once we’ve received feedback on your course selection, we will return your learning agreement.
-You can however take fewer courses than you were pre-approved for.
-The final learning agreement must be signed by your home coordinator.
-Please take note of the following important notes on courses at Stellenbosch University.
+While you can list more courses than you need credits for, be sure to indicate how many credits you need, and also which courses you have to take.
+We will then liaise with the relevant SU departments.
+You can take fewer courses than those you have preapproved for, but not a course for which you have not been preapproved.
+Once we’ve received feedback from our departments on your course selection, we will return your learning agreement.
+Kindly ask your home coordinator to sign the final learning agreement.
+Also please note the following important information on courses at Stellenbosch University.

 Your listed courses are manually processed and evaluated to allow you a sufficient number to choose from for registration after arrival.
 The course admission procedure consists of these three phases:

 The course applications are handed in online.